come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 the door for an exploit later in the game that will make your project crash, and all this magic internet money will disappear in no time.
 It has happened.

-I feel immediatly more secure when I do test-driven development.
-At least give an honest try to writting the tests first, and get into a cycle of red-green-refactor.
+I feel immediately more secure when I do test-driven development.
+At least give an honest try to writing the tests first, and get into a cycle of red-green-refactor.
 There are other techniques that can achieve the same result, but I suggest to start here and then deviate if you find good reasons to do so.
 If you've never worked this way, read